Afrayin903/Mastering_git/readme.md

-## Hello git
+## Heyoo everyone, welcome learn git tutorial
-Modifying scripts in the KHR-1 branch
+-Yo, Saffat here!
 I'm new commit to new branch